-- Fatal if it results in death; - Major if it is an injury, other than fatal injuries, which are more severe in nature based on the nature of injury, part of the body injured, incident type and duration of medical leave.
-These injuries include: amputation, blindness, deafness, paralysis, crushing, fractures and dislocations, exposure to electric current, asphyxia/ drowning, hypothermia, burns and concussion with more than 20 days of medical leave; and

-Minor if it is an injury, other than fatal injuries and major injuries, which results in more than three days of medical leave, or at least 24 hours of hospitalisation.
+- Fatal if it results in death: - Major if it is an injury, other than fatal injuries, which are more severe in nature based on the nature of injury, part of the body injured, incident type and duration of medical leave.
+These injuries include: amputation, blindness, deafness, paralysis, crushing, fractures and dislocations, exposure to electric current. asphyxia/ drowning, hypothermia, burns. concussion. mosquito borne diseases and virus outbreak with more than 20 days of medical leave; and - Minor if it is an injury, other than fatal injuries and major injuries, which results in more than three days of medical leave, or at least 24 hours of hospitalisation.